 We can even account for reduced earning capacity in your claim.
-This loss means that if your injuries harm your earning power, you can be compensated for this loss.
+This loss means that if your injuries harm your earning power, you could be compensated for this loss.

 Property Damage Expenses

-If your motorcycle needs repairs, we can determine its value and fight for financial recovery on your behalf.
-Additionally, if your motorcycle was totaled, we can fight for the money it will cost to replace it.
+If your motorcycle needs repairs, we could determine its value and fight for financial recovery on your behalf.
+Additionally, if your motorcycle was totaled, we could fight for the money it would cost to replace it.